md-y/mangadex-full-api/README.md

 <a name="User.changeFollowship"></a>

 ### User.changeFollowship(id, [follow]) ⇒ <code>Promise.&lt;void&gt;</code>
-Makes the logged in user either follow or unfollow a userAs of the MD v5 Beta, this returns an empty list.
+Makes the logged in user either follow or unfollow a user

 **Kind**: static method of [<code>User</code>](#User)